ronanchris/interactive-node-network/README.md

    ```bash
    npm run docs:check
    ```
+   > See [Documentation Automation](./docs/learning/documentation-automation.md) for maintenance tools

 2. **Update Diagrams**
    ```bash
    npm run generate-diagrams
    ```
+   > See [Documentation Relationships](./docs/diagrams/documentation-relationships.md) for diagram structure

 Remember: This documentation system is designed to evolve.
 If you find areas for improvement, follow our [Contributing Guidelines](./CONTRIBUTING.md) to help make it better.